ddulmai1/penguin-healthcare-solutions/README.md

 # Penguin Healthcare Application

-A full-stack healthcare application with a Spring Boot backend and Next.js frontend.
+A full-stack healthcare application with a gradle java backend and Next.js frontend.

 ## Architecture
 - **Backend:** Gradle (Java)